Clartik/ExcelDataAnalyzer/README.md

 # ExcelDataAnalyzer
 An Automation App Created to Quickly Analyze Excel Sheets.
+Made in 2020.